davidc6/events-management/README.md

 # What can be done different

+- SPA
+  - Make responsive
+  - Validation for input fields
+  - Better design
+  - Break monolith App.js into small components and unit test each one separately

+- API
   - Use Nest.js for API
   - Redis to cache data in memory
   - Potentially could add a queue (RabbitMQ etc) to improve reliability of the application should one of the components go down (out of service)
+  - API client specifically for the local API